dentity007/Agentforce-Dynamic-Action/README.md

 System.debug(JSON.serializePretty(r));
 ```

+Sample narratives for quick testing (use `scripts/recommend.apex`):
+- Case escalation: For P1 customer issues, escalate the case to Tier 2 and set priority to High.
+- Lead qualification: When an SDR qualifies interest, move the lead to Qualified and set rating to Hot.
+- Opportunity closed-lost: If negotiations fail, mark the opportunity Closed Lost and capture a short loss reason.
+- Case follow-up task: After resolving the issue, create a follow-up task on the case for a satisfaction call.

 If you already have an external schema snapshot (from a Data‑Aware agent), use `SchemaIntentPipeline.run(goal, externalSchema, options)` to blend recommendations and synthesis in one call (see End-to-End Pipeline above).

 **Step 3: Generate from Top Recommendation**